Mario123mario10/Compiler/Dokumentacja_wstepna.md

 y = 5
 def func(x)
 {
-	print(y)   # UndefinedVariable:  No variable "y" in scope or not defined in line 4, column 11 return x * x
+	print "{y}"   # UndefinedVariable:  No variable "y" in scope or not defined in line 4, column 11 return x * x
 }
 func(y)